Cocoon-Data-Transformation/cocoon/README.md

 # Overview

+Which models do cocoon use?

+We use the best model in the market.
+Currently, GPT-4-turbo has both high performance and cheap.

+We also use embedding. ada-002 for now.

 How to get OpenAI API key for GPT-4?
 You need to register an account (with an email)
 You need to bind a phone.
 This allows you to generate API key.